Two Rivers, Wisconsin: Climate

-Two Rivers, Wisconsin lies within the humid continental climate zone, modified by its close proximity to Lake Michigan.
+Two Rivers, Wisconsin lies within the humid continental climate zone, modified by its proximity to Lake Michigan.
 This gives the city more moderate temperatures and lesser extremes compared to its inland counterparts.
-The lake influence also gives Two Rivers a greater seasonal lag than places farther away from the lakeshore, with warmer Septembers and cooler Marches than the rest of the state; for instance, September, with a mean temperature of 60 °F is only 1 degree Fahrenheit cooler than June's 61 °F, whereas Oshkosh, Wisconsin, a few tens of miles inland at a similar latitude, has a September that is 8 degrees Fahrenheit cooler than June.
+The lake influence also gives Two Rivers a greater seasonal lag than places farther away from the lakeshore, with warmer Septembers and cooler Marches than the rest of the state; for instance, September, with a mean temperature of 60 °F is only one degree Fahrenheit cooler than June's 61 °F, whereas Oshkosh, a few tens of miles inland at a similar latitude, experiences a September that is eight degrees Fahrenheit cooler than June.

-The Köppen classification for the town is Dfb, often described as a cool summer humid continental climate, characterized by the coldest month's mean being below -3 °C, the persistent snowpack line, and with 4 or more months above 10 °C, but no month above 22 °C.
+The Köppen classification for the town is Dfb, often described as a cool summer humid continental climate, characterized by the coldest month's mean being below -3 °C, the persistent snowpack line, and with four or more months above 10 °C, but no month above 22 °C.